eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 ## Remote Plugins APIs

-The class diagrams below shows the different APIs exposed and SPIs required by the **Keyple Remote Plugin** solution.
+The class diagrams below shows the different APIs exposed and SPIs required by the **Keyple Remote Plugins** solution.

 An **SPI** (Service Provider Interface) is an interface that must be implemented by the user.